applied-systems-biology/jipipe-website/content/documentation-java-api/data-type/_index.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-Custom ACAQ5 data types must inherit from [ACAQData](/external/apidocs/org/hkijena/acaq5/api/data/ACAQData.html).
-It is required to add an [@ACAQDocumentation](/external/apidocs/org/hkijena/acaq5/api/ACAQDocumentation.html) annotation that provides a name and brief description of the data type.
+Custom JIPipe data types must inherit from [ACAQData](/external/apidocs/org/hkijena/jipipe/api/data/ACAQData.html).
+It is required to add an [@ACAQDocumentation](/external/apidocs/org/hkijena/jipipe/api/ACAQDocumentation.html) annotation that provides a name and brief description of the data type.

 ACAQ requires that data can be saved to a folder within the output directory.
-We also recommend that you include code that can load the data back into ACAQ5 or ImageJ in some form.
+We also recommend that you include code that can load the data back into JIPipe or ImageJ in some form.

 There are no requirements on the constructor of the data type.